-129 This appeared clearly in ECtHR [GC], Verein gegen Tierfabriken (VgT) v.
+&lt;sup>142 This appeared clearly in ECtHR [GC], Verein gegen Tierfabriken (VgT) v.
 Switzerland (No. 2), judgment of 30th June 2009, no 32772/02.
 This case concerned the non-execution of a judgment of 2001 by Switzerland.
 Although the ECtHR sustained that the CoM had an exclusive power to supervise the execution of its judgments under Article 46 of the ECHR, the Court held that it may indicate the most appropriate means to implement a judgment.

-Chamber) the question whether a State party has failed to fulfil its obligation to abide by the final judgment.
-Such a second judgment does not re-open the question of the substantive violation of the ECHR which gave rise to the first judgment.
-Introduced as a deterrent measure, the procedure's mere existence and the threat of using it should constitute an incentive to execute the ECtHR's judgments.
-Since the introduction of this mechanism, no single infringement proceeding has been conducted.
-131 a.
+constitute an incentive to execute the ECtHR's judgments.
+143 Since the introduction of this mechanism, no single infringement proceeding has been conducted.
+144 a.
 The Inter-American Court's judgments